 Jack was leaving before he was asked to, walking through a growing audience of the curious, followed by Titus Llewellyn-Jones.

 “Jack.
 Jack, love,” Titus said, stopping him outside the pub.
 ‘It doesn’t do for an actor to chin angels.
 Even one who’s fallen as low as Mr Books Morris.
-I didn’t get chance to tell you – he’s backing the tour.’
+I didn’t get chance to tell you – he intends backing the tour.’

 Jack put together what that meant for him, and waved it away with an abrupt gesture.
 ‘Well in that case I wouldn’t have taken the bloody part anyway.’

 ‘Art must stay aloof, dear boy,’ Titus said, as if an obligation that he, if not Jack, was burdened with.

 He leaned in, a Shakespearean conspirator, his Welsh dark eyes in the half-light from the pub fluid with drama.
 ‘But Jack, Jack, lad, have a care.
 I’d say Mr Morris is a man who keeps his wounds green.
 And one for the shadows.
 Watch where you walk.

 ‘Dear lad,’ he added, lightly touching Jack’s cheek like a blessing.